NETWAYS/foreman-training/installation/04_installation.md

 With the provided credentials login to 'https://foreman.localdomain' using your browser.

+**Hint:** You can change password and language settings on the "My Account" page when clicking on the username in the upper right corner.

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add DNS configuration to Foreman